Montabaur station: Station infrastructure

 The circulatory area houses a Deutsche Bahn travel centre with two ticket offices, toilets, a waiting room and lockers.
 In other commercial areas there is a snackbar, a drugstore, a barbershop and an ATM of the Sparkasse Westerwald (savings bank).
 In addition, there is the so-called Schaufenster der Region ("showcase of the region") with presentations of local companies and an information office of the town.
-A total of 700 m² was created for marketing areas.
+A total of 700 m^{2} was created for marketing areas.
 The station hall and the station forecourt are covered by a Wi-Fi hotspot.

 An underpass is connected by two escalators, stairs and a lift to give access to both platforms.
 There is also a telephone box for information and emergencies as well as seating.
 The platform for tracks 4 and 5 features a lounge for platform service employees.
 The station basement also houses a Federal Police station, located behind the main staircase.
 The station building is closed at night from 0:45 to 4:10.

+The station has a Park and ride parking lot as well.

 Montabaur station is one of four stations in Germany, along with Limburg Süd, also located on the Cologne–Frankfurt high-speed railway, and Allersberg (Rothsee) and Kinding (Altmühltal) on the Nuremberg–Munich high-speed railway, which are planned to be passed at 300 km/h.

 West of the station, at kilometer 87.1, is the eastern end of the Dernbach tunnel, and to the east of the station is the Himmelberg tunnel.